bclynch/pomb-old/README.md

 ### Top Priorities

-- Auto add countries to list if in juncture while traveling
-- Add some button links to profile page to edit info on own profle page (aka link to place to update countries visited etc)
 - Mobile usage!
-    - overlays on hover need to always be there on mobile
-- Pagination stories home screen
 - Make sure ready to take live https://github.com/thedaviddias/Front-End-Checklist
 - Test test test
 - AWS domain email for S3 + RDS